tweag/nickel/doc/manual/syntax.md

 The prefix of a symbolic string is a sequence of lower-case alphabetic characters followed by `-s`.
-Prefixes don't have any meaning for Nickel: they're a tag used by librairies consuming symbolc strings to distinguish between several types of symbolic strings.
+Prefixes don't have any meaning for Nickel: they're a tag used by libraries consuming symbolic strings to distinguish between several types of symbolic strings.
 Tags are a visual marker for the programmer as well.